 - Oops!Something went wrong.Please try again later.

-What trends should we look for it we want to identify stocks that can multiply in value over the long term?
+There are a few key trends to look for if we want to identify the next multi-bagger.
 Ideally, a business will show two trends; firstly a growing return on capital employed (ROCE) and secondly, an increasing amount of capital employed.
-This shows us that it's a compounding machine, able to continually reinvest its earnings back into the business and generate higher returns.
-With that in mind, the ROCE of Enghouse Systems (TSE:ENGH) looks great, so lets see what the trend can tell us.
+Put simply, these types of businesses are compounding machines, meaning they are continually reinvesting their earnings at ever-higher rates of return.
+With that in mind, the ROCE of Great Panther Mining (TSE:GPR) looks great, so lets see what the trend can tell us.

 Understanding Return On Capital Employed (ROCE)